grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Ah."
 Said Shakes.
 "So it's just a little fucking matter of flushing one of those bad boys out the escape trunk at precisely the right depth and in the path of that big ugly fucking sub, eh?"

-"The depth I can control with the amount of air in these old boat bumpers.
-I can calculate the pressure needed in the bumpers with enough precision, I believe.
-Leave the depth to me.
-But yes, I need you to navigate us across the path of the sub with the ram."
+"I can control the depth with the amount of air in these old boat bumpers.
+I have calculated the pressure needed in the bumpers with enough precision, I believe, so that they should float at precisely 25 meters deep.
+That should take care of the Z axis, but I need you to navigate us across the path of the sub with the ram."

 "That may not be so fucking easy."